Top

-Will Life Insurance Pay Out if the Insured Dies Overseas?
+Will a Life Insurance Company Pay if Insured Dies Overseas?

 When a life insurance policyholder passes away in another country, the beneficiary can still file a claim and receive the policy proceeds.
 The key is that the death must fall within the scope of coverage under the policy.
 The insurance company will examine whether the policy was in force at the time of death and if any exclusions apply based on the location, activity, or cause of death.